Gaussian Splatting in Style: Preliminaries

 \subsection{3D Gaussian Splatting}

 3D Gaussian Splatting(3DGS)\cite{kerbl3Dgaussians} is an explicit method for scene representation, that is especially useful for high quality real-time rendering.
+We briefly introduce the main concepts for completeness.

-It can be considered as a form based on point cloud representation.
-Each scene in 3DGS is represented as a bunch of 3D Gaussians, each of which has certain properties.
-Each 3D Gaussian is defined by its mean position $\mu \in \mathbb{R}^{3}$ , covariance matrix $\Sigma$ as the following:
+Gaussian Splatting can be considered as a form of point cloud representation.
+Each scene in 3DGS is represented as a bunch of 3D Gaussians, each having certain properties.
+Specifically, each 3D Gaussian is defined by its mean position $\mu \in \mathbb{R}^{3}$ and a covariance matrix $\Sigma \in \mathbb{R}^{3 \times 3}$ as